rpolars/rpolars/README.md

 ## news:

  - update 24th November: minipolars is getting bigger and is changing name to rpolars and is hosted on [github.com/rpolars/rpolars](https://github.com/rpolars/rpolars/).
 Translation, testing and documenting progress is unfortunately not fast enough to finish in 2022.
 Goal postponed to March 2023. rlang is dropped as install dependency.
-No dependencies should make it very to install and manage versions long term.
+No dependencies should make it very easy to install and manage versions long term.

  - update 10th November 2022: Full support for Windows, see installation section.
 After digging through gnu ld linker documentation and R source code idiosyncrasies, rpolars, can now be build for windows (nighly-gnu).
 In the end adding this super simple [linker export definition file](https://github.com/sorhawell/rpolars/blob/main/src/rpolars-win.def) prevented the linker from trying to export all +160_000 internal variables into a 16bit symbol table maxing out at 65000 variables.
 Many thanks for 24-hour support from extendr-team <3.